…of making many books there is no end; and much study is a weariness of the flesh.

 At one point in Trainspotting Renton is forced, to keep his dole money, to apply for jobs.
 For some reason, at an interview, he pretends that he went to Watsons, which was a mistake, because it seems as if he might get the job.
 Why might he get the job?
 Because he went to Watsons.
 Here might be a reason for going to a fee-paying school — people who went to fee-paying schools get the best jobs because the people handing these jobs out went to one too.
 Whether this is really the case I don’t know, but most people that I know in Edinburgh assume that the best jobs in Edinburgh go to those who went to, the right type of school.

 Another reason might be that it is a better experience for the young adult, an experience that will result in a better kind of adult.
 One that will produce a more rounded, more confident, more focused, blah, blah, … they just mean better, adult at the end.
 The adverts I see for these schools lay a heavy stress on this, turn out superior adults motif.
 And character, they often stress that they will develop character.
-I take it that they mean the type of character that is paired with upright, rather than in sense that Boris Johnston, a product of Eton, is a character.
+I take it that they mean the type of character that gets paired with upright in a sentence, rather than in sense that Boris Johnston, a product of Eton, is a character.
 You certainly could never use upright in a sentence about Boris unless you were telling some sort of joke.
 It’s assumed that their young adults are already morally superior to the common herd anyway.
 That might be so, but I notice that the Tesco near Watsons still feels the need to throttle entry and have a security guard on the door when they are on their breaks.
 So, at least, some of them indulge in normal teenage pastimes like shoplifting.
 So are the products better human beings?
 I don’t know, I’ve never really met any of them.
 And there lies my problem with fee-paying schools — right from the start the young adults are divided into two streams, the one with rich parents and the rest of us.
 We’re not to mix, we’re not to get to know one another.

 I first met people who had been to fee-paying schools when I went to university.
 They were nice, pleasant and sociable, they didn’t flaunt the superiority that they clearly felt, they worked hard, they were organized, they ended up with degrees.
 I liked them but we didn’t socialize much.
 They moved in different circles and they were destined for a different type of life.
 By that stage the barrier between them and us had already come down.
-The worst thing about this was that we didn’t understand each other.
+The worst thing about this was that we didn’t understand each other’s lives.

 So we should outlaw private education?
 Stop people spending their money to give their offspring a head start?
 Are we going to ban private tutors too?
 No, you can’t tell people how to spend their money, once you start down that road you’ll end up with stupidities like suggesting that people on benefits can’t spend their money on beer.
 The good things in life will always be hogged by the wealthy, the only real answer is to make us all rich.
 For now all we can do is accept that some people have been taught to think differently from us.
+And to try not to hold that against them.

 there’s a lack of discipline…